KubeVirt SR-IOV Integration

 VFIO passthrough gives the VM direct access to hardware PCI resources.
 Live migration is not possible because hardware state cannot be serialized.

 Nodes without IOMMU support cannot use VFIO passthrough.
-Verify with
+Run

 Troubleshooting